How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Results and Analysis

 As shown in \cref{tab:mainresult}, our method achieves better preservation of general ability (as reflected by the lowest PPL) while maintaining domain-specific accuracy comparable to, or even better than, previous methods.
-This demonstrates that our approach effectively balances maintaining high domain accuracy with minimizing the loss in general ability, setting a new standard in preserving both aspects simultaneously.
+This demonstrates that our approach effectively balances domain accuracy and general perplexity.

 \cref{fig:t_test} presents a comparison between the results of EWCLoRA and our method through independent samples t-tests.
 The six subplots show the Perplexity (PPL) and Accuracy (Acc) across SciQ, PiQA, and MedMCQA datasets.
 The p-values for perplexity on SciQ, PiQA, and MedMCQA, and for accuracy on SciQ and PiQA are below 0.05, indicating statistically significant differences and demonstrating the superiority of our method over EWCLoRA.